codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 The responses here reflect a variety of personal experiences when learning algebra, ranging from taking weeks to months, depending on background knowledge, dedication, and study methods.
 Here’s a summary of the key points:

-1. **Time Commitment**:

-    - Beginners: 14-20 weeks (3 hours/day, 5 days/week).
-    - With some gaps: ~2 months.
-    - Intensive study: Some individuals completed algebra through precalculus in a month by dedicating a chapter per night.
 2. **Study Methods**:

     - Platforms like Khan Academy, Udemy, and textbooks are common.